FAQs about Psychological Treatment in Melbourne

 What is the difference between psychologists and psychiatrists?

 Psychologists and psychiatrists have the same fundamental aim: to alleviate mental distress and restore human health and functioning.
 Both psychologists and psychiatrists are trained in diagnostic evaluation, and both can conduct psychotherapy.
-My understanding is that, generally speaking, the differences between psychologists and psychiatrists are that:
+Generally speaking, the differences between psychologists and psychiatrists are that:

-- Clinical Psychologists generally have more extensive training in administering psychotherapy as a part of the Clinical Masters Degree program, than psychiatrists do in their tertiary training.
+- Clinical and Counselling Psychologists generally have more extensive training in administering psychotherapy as a part their Post-Graduate study than psychiatrists do in their tertiary training.

 - Generally speaking, psychologists provide ongoing weekly psychological treatment, whereas psychiatrists provide assessment/diagnostic services, and prescribe and manage psychiatric medication.